anotode/anotode-documents/roles_responsibility.md

 Also adding some extra features like searching of notes and colouring,tags etc.

-#### 2.3 Backend Team
+#### 2.3 Graphic Design Team

 ##### Members

+Monika Maheshwari, Manohar Reddy

+##### Role Definition

+To design graphics for our system

+##### Responsibilities:

+Graphic Design team will have the responsiblity of creating protoypes of our user interface, designing logos and icons and so on.
+Before developing a UI, the development team will contact the graphics team for design tips and guidelines.
+They will be responsible for co-ordinating the look and feel of the application.

+#### 2.4 Backend Team

+##### Members

-Avi Aryan , Manohar Reddy , Saurabh Nitnaware
+Avi Aryan , Manohar Reddy

 ##### Role Definition